Paramagnon-Interference Mechanism for Three-Dimensional Bond Order in Kagome Metals AV$_3$Sb$_5$ (A=Cs, Rb, K): Analysis by the Density-Wave Equation: Introduction

 In addition, the time-reversal-symmetry-breaking TRSB state has been observed by various experimental methods \cite{STM1,muSR2-K,muSR4-Cs,muSR5-Rb,AHE1,AHE2,eMChA,Moll-hz,Asaba-torque}.
-As for the origin of the TRSB state, the chiral charge current order, which is the pure imaginary BO $\delta t_{ij}^{\rm c}$ (=imaginary), has been proposed \cite{Neupert2021,Balents2021,Nandkishore,Tazai-kagome2,Fernandes-CLC,Nat-g-ology}.
+As for the origin of the TRSB state, the chiral charge current order, which is the pure imaginary BO $\delta t_{i,j}^{\rm c}$ (=imaginary), has been proposed \cite{Neupert2021,Balents2021,Nandkishore,Tazai-kagome2,Fernandes-CLC,Nat-g-ology}.
 This topic attracts significant attention in kagome metals.
 The recent theoretical study \cite{Tazai-kagome2} has revealed that the current order structure is strongly coupled to the background BO.
-Thus, the 3D nature of the BO is very important to understand the nematicity as well as the chiral current order.
+Thus, the 3D nature of the BO is very important for understanding nematicity and the chiral current order.

-In this paper, we study the 3D nature of the DW in kagome metals based on the realistic 3D multiorbital models for AV$_3$Sb$_5$ (A=Cs, Rb, K), by using the 3D DW equation method \cite{Tazai-kagome,Onari-FeSe,Onari-AFN,Onari-Ni}.
-The DW equation corresponds to the 2nd-order Ginzburg-Landau (GL) free energy, which controls the transition temperature of the DW.
+In this paper, we study the 3D nature of the density wave (DW) in kagome metals based on the realistic 3D multiorbital models for AV$_3$Sb$_5$ (A=Cs, Rb, K), by using the 3D DW equation method \cite{Tazai-kagome,Onari-FeSe,Onari-AFN,Onari-Ni}.
 We reveal that commensurate $2\times 2\times 2$ BO is realized by the PMI mechanism described by the Aslamazov-Larkin vertex corrections (AL-VCs) in all A=Cs, Rb, K models.
 The 3D structure of BO originates from that of the Fermi surface.
-In the DW equation analysis, the most favorable 3D structure is (i) the alternating vertical stacking BO (v-BO), where the star-of-David (SoD) and Tri-hexagonal (TrH) shape BOs stack alternatively.
-Other candidate (ii) the SoD or TrH shift-stacking BO (s-BO) is also energetically favorable in the PMI mechanism.
-Both s-BO states can be realized by considering the 3rd-order GL free energy $b\phi_1\phi_2\phi_3$.
-These results are robust for all A=Cs, Rb, K models.
+Based on the analysis of the DW equation, by taking into account a finite third-order Ginzburg-Landau (GL) term, (i) $2\times 2\times 2$ s-BO can be realized via a first-order transition below $T_{\mathrm{BO}}$.
+Here, the in-plane BO pattern (TrH or SoD) is determined by the sign of the third-order GL term, with hole doping tending to favor the TrH state.
+On the other hand, if the third-order GL term is very small, (ii) alternating v-BO may instead be realized via a second-order transition.
+These results are robust for all A=Cs, Rb, and K models.
 The present study enhances our understanding of the rich variety of BOs observed experimentally.
 It is confirmed that the PMI mechanism is the essential origin of the 3D CDW of kagome metals.